-Students participating in International Programs pay CSU tuition and program fees, and are responsible for airfare, accommodations, meals and other personal expenses.
+Students participating on CSU IP pay CSU tuition and program fees, and are responsible for airfare, accommodations, meals and other personal expenses.
 Financial aid, with the exception of Federal Work-Study, is available to qualified students and limited scholarship opportunities are also available.
-Most International Programs require students to have upper-division standing at a CSU campus by the time of departure; several programs are open to sophomores or Graduate students.
-California Community College transfer students admitted to a CSU campus are eligible to apply (to select programs) directly from their community colleges.
+Most programs require students to have division standing at a CSU upper- campus by the time of departure; several programs are open to sophomores or Graduate students.
+California Community College transfer students are eligible to apply (to select programs) directly from their community colleges.
 Students must possess a current cumulative grade point average of 2.75 or 3.0, depending on the program, and must fulfill all coursework prerequisites.
-Additional program information and application instructions can be found on our website at www.calstate.edu/ip.
+Additional program information and application instructions can be found on our website at www.calstatele.edu/ip.